State Aid from the Indiana Commission for Higher Education

 New for Students Who Initially Enrolled at IUPUI as Freshmen Starting Fall 2012

-Students who initially enrolled at IUPUI during the Fall 2012 semester must meet a minimum grade point average (GPA) to maintain their eligibility for state grants.
+Students that initially enrolled at IUPUI during the Fall 2012 semester must meet a minimum grade point average (GPA) to maintain their eligibility for state grants.
 This requires our office to review your GPA before the start of each new academic year.
 This review will take place at the end of each spring semester once grades are final.

 Freshmen will be required to have a cumulative GPA of at least a 2.0, sophomores a cumulative GPA of at least a 2.25, and juniors and seniors a cumulative GPA of at least a 2.5.

 If you meet the GPA requirement for your grade level, then you will still be considered for state grants for the upcoming academic year.
-However, if your GPA is below the GPA requirement, you will be granted one semester of probation to increase your GPA.
+However, if your GPA is below the requirement, you will be granted one semester of probation to increase your GPA.
 You are only allowed one semester of probation during your entire academic career.

 317-274-5555 420 University Blvd.
 Indianapolis, IN 46202 AskIU@iu.edu